 Work and Energy

-Since the measurement of the speed of the falling mass involves the timing of the photocells and measurement of the width of the flags which pass through them, both of which will need to be measured in future labs as well, this would be a good opportunity to go over how the photocells work and how to measure flag width using the vernier calipers.
-This slide that is also on transparency in the lab rooms that may be of assistance in doing this.
+The measurement of the speed of the falling mass involves the use of a rotation sensor attached to the pulley.
+To convert between angular velocity and linear velocity students will need to know the radius of the pulley which they can measure using vernier calipers.
+This slide that is also on transparency in the lab rooms that may be of assistance in explaining how verneir calipers work.
 There is also an excellent online tutorial through hyperphysics.

 Created Spring 2008 by Peter Beyersdorf